-Reef-friendly sunscreens are not only safer for the reef...
+Reef friendly sunscreens are not only safer for the reef...
 They are better for you, safer to use on your children and pets, and they are the best long-term investment you can make for your skin.
-Take a look at our range of reef-safe sunscreens.
+Take a look at our range of reef friendly sunscreens.

 1. Reduce your risk of skin cancer and premature ageing

 The majority of skin cancers are caused by exposure to excess UV radiation.
 So being sun smart is a simple and effective way to reduce your risk of developing skin cancer.
 However, not all sunscreens are created equal.
 The most common sunscreens contain chemical filters.
 These products typically include a combination of two to six of the following active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
 There are many uncertainties about the long-term impact of these chemicals to human health.
 In recent FDA testing, all non-mineral sunscreen chemicals absorbed into the body and could be measured in blood after just a single use, and many sunscreen ingredients have been detected in breast milk and urine samples (Matta 2019, Matta 2020) [source ewg.org].

 Evidence suggests that few if any zinc or titanium particles from mineral sunscreens penetrate the skin to reach living tissues.
 Mineral filters have many advantages over chemical ones: they provide immediate protection against both UVA and UVB rays without losing their effectiveness or forming possibly harmful breakdown products.
 Zinc oxide in particular is the only FDA* and TGA** approved broad-spectrum sun protection ingredient, and unlike any other active ingredient, its concentration in a product has no limitation.
 It is also the EWG (Environmental Working Group) nº1 ingredient for sun protection.
 In order to provide high sun protection, zinc should be at a minimum concentration of 20%.